satsey/project/README.md

 Please schedule the play-session atleast a day before the actual day.

-Please Do not add any sound effect or music to the game.
+Please do not add any sound effect or music to the game.

 You must use the version 2020.3.6 of Unity.